saveourtool/diktat/info/guide/guide-chapter-6.md

     // ...
 }

-// in case of any annotations or modifer used on constructor: class Test private constructor(var a: Int) {
+// in case of any annotations or modifiers used on constructor: class Test private constructor(var a: Int) {
     // ...
 }